-Alternative: Preferred Alternative B No-Go 7 memante.
-Alternative A Alternative PLANNING, DESIGN AND DEVELOPMENT T PHASE TER RESTRIAL BIODIVERSITY ASS ESSMENT IMPACT 9 Potential impact and risk: ECOLOGICAL, AQUATIC A AND RIPARIAN PROCESSES Nature of impact: sturbances to ecological nd riparian processes will No Impact Extent and duration of impact: Local and limited to site Very short to short term (0-5 years) Local and limited to site Very short to short term (0-5 years) Consequence of impact or risk: Disturbance to ecological, aquatic and riparian processes.
-Disturbance to ecological, aquatic and riparian processes.
-Probability of occurrence: Probable Probable Degree to which the impact may cause irreplaceable loss of resources: Very low Very low Degree to which the impact can be reversed: Reversible Reversible Indirect impacts: None identified.
+Alternative: Preferred Alternative B No-Go Alternativo PLANNING DESIGN AND DEVELOPMEN Allemanve TER RESTRIAL BIODIVERSITY ASS ESSMENT IMPACT 9 Potential impact and risk: ECOLOGICAL, AQUATIC AND RIPARIAN PROCESSES Nature of impact: Activity may result in dis processes.
+No Aquatic a be affected.
+Activity may result in disturbances to ecological processes.
+No Aquatic and riparian processes will be affected Extent and duration of impact: Local and limited to site Very short to short term (0-5 years) Local and limited to site Very short to short term (0-5 years) Consequence of impact or risk: Disturbance to ecological, aquatic and riparian processes.
+Probable Disturbance to ecological, aquatic and riparian processes.
+Probable Degree to which the impact may Very low Very low Degree to which the impact can be reversed: Reversible Reversible Indirect impacts: None identified.
 None identified.
 Cumulative impact prior to mitigation: None None Significance rating of impact prior to mitigation (e.g. Low, Medium, Medium-High, High, or Very-High) Low (-) Low (-) No Impact

-Degree to which the impact can be avoided: Avoidable Avoidable Degree to which the impact can be managed: High High Degree to which the impact can be mitigated: High High Proposed mitigation: 1 be implemented for nanagement from the site e adjacent estuary.
+Degree to which the impact can be avoided: Avoidable Avoidable Degree to which the impact can be managed: High High Degree to which the impact can be mitigated: High High Proposed mitigation: Adequate measures to be implemented for erosion and stormwater management from the site and parking areas into the adjacent estuary.
 Residual impacts: None None Cumulative impact post mitigation: None None Significance rating of impact after mitigation (e.g. Low, Medium, Medium-High, High, or Very-High) Very Low (-) Very Low (-) No Impact

-Allemak Preferred Alternative B No-Go Alternative: Alternative A Alternative PLANNING, DESIGN AND DEVELOPMENT PHASE OPERATIONAL RELATED JOB OPPORTUNITIES Potential impact and risk: POST-CONSTRUCTION, TH E EXTENDED HOTEL WILL RI EQUIRE ADDITIONAL Nature of impact: Post-construction, the extended hotel will require additional staff for various roles such as housekeeping, maintenance, front desk, management, and food and beverage services.
-This will lead to long-term employment opportunities for local residents.
-The 24-bedroom hotel will employ 65 staff members inclusive of management, middle management, and the general workforce.
-It is the intention to employ all 65 of these staff members from the local Plettenberg Bay Community.
-Most (70%) of the employment opportunities will benefit Historically Disadvantaged Individuals (HDIs) from the local community.
-No Impact Extent and duration of impact: LocalLong term LocalLong term Consequence of impact or risk: Long term job opportunit ies for 65 staff members Probability of occurrence: Def inite Degree to which the impact may cause irreplaceable loss of resources: No loss of resources Degree to which the impact can be reversed: Not applicable Indirect impacts: Improved quality of life for community members.
-Cumulative impact prior to mitigation: No ne Significance rating of impact prior to mitigation (e.g. Low, Medium, Medium-High, High, or Very-High) Medium (+) No Impact Degree to which the impact can be avoided: Unavoidable Degree to which the impact can be managed: Can be managed by encouraging proponent to employ local residents.
+Allermeliter Preferred Alternative B No-Go Alfernative: Alternative A Alternative PLANNING, DESIGN AND DEVELOPMEN T PHASE OPERATIONAL RELATED JOB OPPORTUNITIES Potential impact and risk: POST-CONSTRUCTION, TH E EXTENDED HOTEL WILL RI EQUIRE ADDITIONAL Nature of impact: Post-construction, the exact additional staff for whousekeeping, mainter management, and food This will lead to opportunities for local related will employ 65 states and general workforce.
+It is the 65 of these staff mere Plettenberg Bay Commemployment opportunities Disadvantaged Individuation community. tended hotel will require various roles such as enance, front desk, and beverage services. long-term employment esidents.
+The 22-bedroom aff members inclusive of management, and the ne intention to employ all embers from the local unity.
+Most (70%) of the es will benefit Historically als (HDIs) from the local No Impact Extent and duration of impact: LocalLong term LocalLong term Consequence of impact or risk: Long term job opportunities for 65 staff members Probability of occurrence: Def inite Degree to which the impact may cause irreplaceable loss of resources: No loss of resources Degree to which the impact can be reversed: Not ap olicable Indirect impacts: Improved quality of life fo or community members.
+Cumulative impact prior to mitigation: None Significance rating of impact prior to mitigation (e.g. Low, Medium, Medium-High, High, or Very-High) Medium (+) No Impact Degree to which the impact can be avoided: Unavoidable Degree to which the impact can be managed: Can be managed by encouraging proponent to employ local residents.
 Degree to which the impact can be mitigated: Support of employment of local residents can be encouraged but not guaranteed.
-Proposed mitigation: Employment of local residents should be supported as far as possible Residual impacts: , Cumulative impact post mitigation: None None
+Proposed mitigation: Employment of local residents should be supported as far as possible Residual impacts: Γ Cumulative impact post mitigation: None None